csmertx/dotfiles/README.md

 # Trouble with yt-dlp and Ubuntu 23.04 (fragment download error)

-Not sure if I was seeing an isolated issue, but here is the steps I took to download stuff again
+Here are the steps I took to download stuff again

 - ```sudo apt-get remove yt-dlp```